sagemath/sage-archive-2023-02-01/src/doc/en/developer/portability_testing.rst

   project <https://hub.docker.com/r/computop/sage/>`_, providing
   SnapPy, Regina, PHCPack, etc. It then updates the installation of SageMath in this container by building from the current source tree.

-These ``devcontainer.json`` configuration files are useful for testing user scripts on these deployments of SageMath.
-You may also find it useful to copy these configurations into your own projects or to adapt them to your needs.